abdulkaaa/abdulkaaa/README.md

 ### Hi there 👋

+### I'm Abdul.
+I’m currently learning Python to prepare for my dream job as a data scientist.

+### 📫 How to reach me: abdulkarim.bdlk@gmail.com

 <!--
 **abdulkaaa/abdulkaaa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.